Half of Singapore employers plan to hire in Q4: Survey

-SINGAPORE - One in two companies plans to increase headcount in the fourth quarter of this year despite economic and geopolitical headwinds, according to a survey by staffing firm ManpowerGroup on Tuesday.
+One in two companies plans to increase headcount in the fourth quarter of this year despite economic and geopolitical headwinds, according to a survey published by staffing company ManpowerGroup on Tuesday.

-While hiring sentiments have dipped by 4 percentage points from the last quarter, such sentiments showed an improvement of 38 percentage points as compared with last year.
+While hiring sentiments have dipped by 4 percentage points from the last quarter, they showed an improvement of 38 percentage points compared with last year.

 "Hiring activity in Singapore is expected to remain brisk as employers continue to scale up their hiring to fill their backlog of vacancies," said Ms Linda Teo, country manager of ManpowerGroup Singapore, which had surveyed 510 companies.